anonymous1234abcd/TAPER/README.md

 └── README.md                      # Repository documentation
 ```

 The folders `your-processed-taps/1` to `your-processed-taps/11` represent anonymised participants.
-They are intentionally empty in the GitHub repository and are used as output locations if users regenerate processed tap files from the raw dataset.
+They are intentionally empty in the GitHub repository and are used as output locations if viewers/reviewers regenerate processed tap files from the raw dataset.
 ---

 ## Dataset structure expected by the code